Posted: November 05, 2019

-Time Commitment: April 22 – October 18, 2019 (26 Weeks), 40+ hours a week, Monday-Friday during training and orientation weeks, Four 10-hour days during the field season (standard schedule); overnights and some weekends required; flexibility required to meet the needs of Field Teams.
+Time Commitment: April 6 – October 16, 2019 (28 Weeks), 40+ hours a week, Monday-Friday during training and orientation weeks, and four 10-hour days during the field season (standard schedule); overnights and some weekends required; flexibility required to meet the needs of Field Teams.

 - Work to develop MCC projects.
 Help facilitate and maintain communications and coordination between the MCC office, partners, and teams.

-- Assist the Program Manager in developing and providing training for Team Leaders and Members before and during the season.
+- Assist the Training Coordinator in developing and providing training for Team Leaders and Members before and during the season.

 - Train members in all aspects of trail construction and rehabilitation.

-- Assist with maintaining MCC leased vehicles, chainsaws, power equipment, rigging equipment, hand tools, safety gear and camping equipment before, during and after the field season.
+- Assist with maintenance and inventory of MCC leased vehicles, chainsaws, power equipment, rigging equipment, hand tools,safety gear and camping equipment before,during and after the field season.

-- Help collect, monitor, and report on paperwork & assignment collection from Field Teams including but not limited to evaluating Emergency Response Plans, tracking Work Ready Assignments, and tracking the progress of multiple member surveys.
+- Help collect, monitor, and report on paperwork & assignment collection from Field Teams including but not limited to evaluating Emergency Response Plans, tracking job readiness assignments, reviewing and approving time sheets, and tracking the progress of multiple member surveys.

 - Co-lead MCC teams with less experienced leaders until they become more competent at their assigned task.